Qanop/blog/content/posts/2020-11-15---knowledge-books-food-recipes.md

 - The meat can be prepared sous vide by enclosing it in a bag together with the marinade
 - An addition to rice can be rice sauce or dried Japanese cherry particles
 - While in a rice cooker, you can add additional ingredients to make rice soak in additional flavors

+# Massaman curry
+It's worth experimenting in the kitchen.
+Thanks to them, we have rediscovery tasteful combinations of flavors.
+Last time I was able to put together a good combination for the curry

+Ingredients:
+- chicken/pork/beef meat
+- 1 onion / 200g meat
+- massaman curry paste
+- rice
+- soy sauce & teriyaki sauce
+- salt, garlic, citric acid, ground paprika, ginger

+Extras:
+- yakisoba sauce
+- dry wine
+- rice vinegar

+Preparations should start with the onion glazing and rice cooking simultaneously.
+During frying, it is worth adding spices such as garlic, citric acid, and a pinch of salt to it.
+When the onion is almost ready, add the meat that will use the current sauce.
+To increase the flavor variation of the meat, you can add additional spices such as ground paprika or ginger.
+The next step is to pour coconut milk over the pan content and add the curry paste.
+Add soy and teriyaki sauce, rice vinegar, and reduce the sauce.
+Halfway through the process, add extra dry wine to enhance the umami of the curry.
+The finished product should be served in a bowl along with rice, cherry tomatoes, and chives.
+The variation in the preparation of the dish may simply change.

+Modifications:
+- a flavor variation to the cooking rice
+    - yakisoba sauce and rice vinegar
+    - soy sauce and a mixture of ground paprika
+- curry works very well with the 5-taste variant (not 5-flavor variant), so add a different mix of spices
+- rice to increase its taste, you can fry it slowly with an egg in a pan (it's worth adding spices to close them in the middle of the rice coated with egg protein)